ramgopal99/Indexa/README.md

 ## ✨ What is Indexa?

-Indexa is a smart Chrome extension that **automatically indexes and organizes** your AI chat conversations (ChatGPT, Claude, and more).
+Indexa is a smart browser extension (Chrome & Firefox) that **automatically indexes and organizes** your AI chat conversations (ChatGPT, Claude, and more).
 No more scrolling through endless conversations to find that one important code snippet or explanation!

+**🌟 New Features:**
+- 🌓 **Dark/Light Mode Toggle**: Switch themes with one click
+- 📚 **Study Mode**: Enhanced focus mode for better learning
+- 🚀 **Auto-Index**: Real-time indexing as you chat
+- 🔍 **Search Mode**: Advanced search with filters and quick access
+- 🤖 **AI vs You**: Convert and view conversation breakdown list

 ### 🎯 Key Features

-- **🚀 Auto-Detection**: Automatically activates on AI chat platforms
+- **🚀 Auto-Index**: Automatically detects and indexes AI chat platforms (ChatGPT, Claude)
 - **📊 Smart Indexing**: Extracts headings, code blocks, and key topics in real-time
 - **🎨 Beautiful Sidebar**: Clean, minimal interface that doesn't interfere with your chat
+- **🌓 Dark/Light Mode**: Toggle between dark and light themes for comfortable viewing
+- **📚 Study Mode**: Enhanced focus mode for better learning and comprehension
+- **🔍 Search Mode**: Advanced search functionality with filters and quick access
+- **🤖 AI vs You**: Convert and view conversation list showing AI responses vs your messages
-- **⚡ Instant Navigation**: Click any topic to jump directly to it
+- **⚡ Instant Navigation**: Click any topic to jump directly to it in the conversation
 - **💾 Local Storage**: Your data stays private on your device
 - **🔧 Developer-Friendly**: Open source and extensible